How do I adopt a pet? What instructions do I need to follow post-adoption?

 Can I get my adoption donation refunded if my new pet doesn’t work out?

 In general, no. We want potential pet owners to be sure they are ready to adopt.
-We would rather you think about it before you adopt rather than after.
+We encourage you to think through the decision before you adopt, rather than after.
 We are willing to work through any issues that arise and depending on the situation, we may be able to offer an exchange (if the pup you chose doesn’t get along with an existing pet for example) or a partial refund (for extenuating circumstances).

 I found a pet that I want to adopt but am not sure if he/she will work out in my home with my other pets.
 Can I do a trial adoption?